-he following discussions about terminology (mis)use, (mis)understandings, and recommendations are in the context of higher education and reflect a synthesis of insights from interviews as well as a considerable, though not exhaustive, examination of existing scholarship.
-The list that follows is a high-level snapshot of some ways senior leaders can help validate students' current realities and create supportive campus experiences.
-However, recommendations are not universally agreed upon and language applications and preferences do evolve over time.
-This list should also not preclude deeper reflection about the history and complexities of language and preferences, as well as institution-level definitions of students' racialized and social identities.
+he following discussions about terminology (mis)use, (mis)understandings, and recommendations are in the context of higher education and mostly reflect a Western and U.S.-centric understanding of experiences.
+Recommendations are based on a synthesis of insights from interviews as well as a considerable, though not exhaustive, examination of existing scholarship.
+The information here is not universally agreed upon, as no group of students with a shared identity is a monolith.
+The list that follows is categorized for the purposes of providing a snapshot of common microaggressions experienced by groups of students and highlighting ways that senior leaders can provide supports that validate and recognize student differences.
+Sue et al. (2010) defined microaggressions as the "everyday verbal, nonverbal, and environmental slights, snubs, or insults, whether intentional or unintentional, that communicate hostile, derogatory, or negative messages to target persons based solely upon their marginalized group membership" (p.
+3).
+Language applications and preferences evolve over time, and institutions should also acknowledge the intersectional nature and continuum of identities across contexts.
+This list should also not preclude deeper reflection about the history and complexities of language and preferences, or about institution-level definitions of students' racialized and social identities.

-Use terms, designations, and definitions that students themselves use.
+Employ terms and categories that students themselves use.